-This zesty citrus and honey mocktail has a delicious herby note from fresh sage leaves, sweetness from honey, and plenty of brightness from mandarin and lemon juice.
-It’s a refreshing and light sip any time of year.
+This zesty alcohol-free Citrus And Honey Mocktail recipe has a delicious herby note from fresh sage leaves, sweetness from honey, and plenty of brightness from mandarin and lemon juice.
+It's a refreshing and light sip any time of year.
+This non-alcoholic cocktail is ideal for those who don't drink.
+Made with delicious healthy ingredients, and the best part?
+It's super easy to prepare!

 When citrus season is underway, I want to be eating as much of these juicy fruits as possible.
-And when I can’t eat any more?
-It’s time to drink my citrus!
-That’s when I turn to this soothing and refreshing citrus and honey mocktail.
+And when I can't eat anymore?
+It's time to drink my citrus!
+I have been loving creating new citrus drink recipes like this Spiced Maple Citrus Pear Mocktail and this Blood Orange Strawberry Mocktail.

-It’s full of immune-boosting vitamin C from mandarins and lemon, plus antioxidants from honey.
-And because this is a healthy non-alcoholic drink, you can sip it from morning to night and reap the health benefits all day long.
+It's full of immune-boosting vitamin C from mandarins and lemon, plus antioxidants from honey.
+And because this is a healthy non-alcoholic drink, you can sip it from morning to night and reap the health benefits all day long it's a win-win if you ask me!

 How to Make Citrus and Honey Mocktails

-Making these sunny drinks is a simple matter of infusing water with fresh sage and balancing out the deep, herby flavor with fresh citrus juice.
-You’ll need a medium saucepan and something to muddle everything together with in addition to a few simple ingredients.
+Making these sunny bright drinks is a simple matter of infusing water with fresh sage and balancing out the deep, herby flavor with fresh citrus juice.
+You'll need a medium saucepan and something to muddle everything together with, in addition to a few simple ingredients.

 Honey.
 I recommend using local honey.
 It's naturally higher in anti-microbial and antioxidants.
 Plus, eating local honey may help you better acclimate to your local environment and can help reduce allergy reactions.